A Romantic French Style High Tea recreates an event from an era of opulence and luxurious elegance

 Extra Decorations Checklist

 Looking for more inspiration for your next tea party event?
-The Vintage Tea Party Style Guide has lots of ideas, recipes, and inspiration for your next event.
+The New Vintage Tea Party Book has lots of ideas, recipes, and inspiration for your next event.